 The angry king took off after the Bodhisatta and chased him for a long time.
 The king didn’t notice a deep pit full of water because it was covered with weeds and he fell in.
 The king couldn’t swim and the Bodhisatta saw him struggling.
 He felt pity, not anger, toward the king and rescued him.
 The king was so grateful he invited the Bodhisatta to come rule over the kingdom.
-But the Bodhisatta only asked that the king from then on follow the five virtues and encourage his subjects to do the same.
+But the Bodhisatta only asked that the king, from then on, follow the five precepts and encourage his subjects to do the same.

 In the Lifetime of the Buddha

 After Pindola Bharadvaja, one of the Buddha’s top disciples, had risen into the air to take a sandalwood bowl, the Buddha rebuked him for using his supernatural powers to do a cheap, pointless trick and issued an order forbidding all his disciples from using their powers.
 After this order was given, some heretics who wanted to create a schism among the Buddha’s followers wrongly assumed the Buddha would no longer do miracles, so they said if he performed one, they would do one that was twice as good.
 To the shock of the heretics, the Buddha accepted their challenge, since he was not a disciple and the rule did not apply to him.
 He had the king send his town crier out announcing that in seven days the Buddha would perform a masterpiece called the Twin Miracle under a mango tree.
 To thwart him, the heretics cut down all the city’s mango trees.